rocsalvador/Project_AB/README.md

 ## Task 5 – De-multiplex barcoded library

-A common strategy for reducing sequencing costs when sequencing multiple samples is to use a specific 3’ adapter sequence (barcode; see Figure 3 for an example) per sample, mix all sample libraries and run a single sequencing reaction, and then use the sample-specific adapter sequence (barcode) to identify (de-multiplex) which sample any given sequence belongs to.
+A common strategy for reducing sequencing costs when sequencing multiple samples is to use a specific 3’ adapter sequence per sample, mix all sample libraries and run a single sequencing reaction, and then use the sample-specific adapter sequence (barcode) to identify (de-multiplex) which sample any given sequence belongs to.
 The file MultiplexedSamples.gz contains the